Toledo, Peoria and Western Railway: PRR and Santa Fe stewardship

 In 1979, the Santa Fe acquired the former PRR's interest in the TP&W from Conrail, making the TP&W the Santa Fe's wholly owned subsidiary.
 In 1981, in accordance with the Staggers Rail Act, Conrail closed their TP&W interchange in Logansport, in favor of their former NYC Streator connection, and the TP&W's traffic consequently further declined.

 The Santa Fe decided to reverse the TP&W's traffic losses by operating intermodal container trains on their route, so in 1983, the TP&W installed their Hoosierlift Intermodal Terminal, which paralleled Interstate 65 near Remington, Indiana.
 The TP&W's Hoosierlift facility initially struggled to compete with the Santa Fe's own container terminal in Chicago, but within the following years, the TP&W's intermodal operations began turning profits.
 On December 31, 1983, the TP&W was absorbed into the Santa Fe and became part of their Illinois Division.
 Absorbing the TP&W permitted the Santa Fe to abandon most of their Pekin Branch.

+In August 1986, the Santa Fe announced that they placed the former TP&W trackage up for sale to shortline operators, citing that the right-of-way had become marginal for the Santa Fe's overhead, and they were exploring ways to satisfy the Interstate Commerce Commission (ICC), which had rejected their merger with the Southern Pacific (SP) and ordered their parent SFSP Corporation to divest their anti-competitive assets.
+That same year, the Santa Fe sold a 28 mi portion of the TP&W line between La Harpe and Keokuk, to the Keokuk Junction Railway (KJRY), which had been created to operate former Rock Island (RI) trackage in Keokuk.